callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/03-communism.markdown

 should not be a shock that I'm including it in this ideal "FOSS ideology".
-FOSS-communism is a very bad name for an ideology though, and thus I propose "Newage-Marxism" or "Technomarxism".
+FOSS-communism is a very bad name for an ideology though, and thus I propose "Newage-Marxism" or "Marxocracy".
 I'll be going with "Technomarxism" but in reality it doesn't matter.

 ### Direct democracy
-Another part of Technomarxism I want to emphasize is *direct democracy*, *all* people wanting to vote for a new feature in your project: Shall.
+Another part of Marxocracy I want to emphasize is *direct democracy*, *all* people wanting to vote for a new feature in your project: Shall.
 The optimal way to run this is trough ranked-choice voting,